selfishUta/holograph/README.md

 ## Configuration

-Holograph uses a configuration file to define paths and other aspecst for the current directory's build parameters.
+Holograph uses a configuration file to define paths and other aspects for the current directory's build parameters.

 The default name for the configuration file is `holograph.yml`.
 Holograph looks